-Whether you use a CO2 cylinder or a bulk CO2 tank system, you should be aware of CO2 tank safety.
-Thousands of liquid carbon dioxide cylinders and tanks are used across the country for soda or beer carbonation, for refrigeration, industrial purposes, medical and scientific facilities, and even indoor agriculture.
-All of these vessels are a potential safety hazard if not installed and used properly.
+Whether you use individual CO2 cylinders or a bulk CO2 tank system, you should be aware of CO2 tank safety.
+Thousands of liquid carbon dioxide cylinders and tanks are used across the country for soda or beer carbonation, for refrigeration, industrial purposes, medical and scientific facilities, fire suppression systems, and even indoor agriculture.
+All of these vessels are a potential safety hazard if not installed and maintained properly.

 CO2 cylinder and tank safety is important.
-An accident can quickly hurt or even kill staff or customers.
+An accident can quickly injure or even kill staff or customers.

-The primary safety concern is cylinder or tank leakage.
-While the cylinders or tanks are designed to withstand punctures, the pipes and fittings used to distribute the gas are not.
+The primary safety concern is gas leakage after the cylinder or tank.
+While the cylinders or tanks are designed to withstand pressure and damage, the pipes, hoses, and fittings used to distribute the gas after the vessel are not.

 CO2 cylinder pressure is about 860 psi at normal room temperature.
-Typical CO2 cylinders store about 100 lbs. of liquid CO2.
-Two pounds of liquid CO2 expands to about 20 cubic feet of pure CO2 at atmospheric pressure, or expands at a rate of 535:1.
-This means that in an enclosed room the CO2 gas can quickly displace all the oxygen available for breathing.
-Because CO2 is heavier than air it will also fill any low areas like basements or under floor service areas.
+Typical CO2 cylinders store about 50 lbs. of liquid CO2.
+Two pounds of liquid CO2 expands to about 20 cubic feet of gaseous CO2 at atmospheric pressure, or expands at a rate of 535:1.
+This means that in an enclosed room the CO2 gas can quickly fill with CO2 and either poison an individual or displace all the oxygen available for breathing.
+Because CO2 is heavier than air it will also fill any low areas like basements or under floor service areas first.
 If there is little air movement, pools of CO2 can exist for many hours.

 Liquid CO2 temperature is also important.
-If the gas escapes quickly (like a fire extinguisher) it is quickly cooled and produces a mixture of CO2 gas and snow.
+If the gas escapes quickly (like a fire extinguisher) it is discharged at sub zero temperatures and produces a mixture of CO2 gas and "snow".
 This “CO2 snow” is momentarily the same temperature as dry ice (about -110F or -79C) and can quickly result in frostbite or frozen skin.